-- 1. Once the saw blade is installed and tensioned, track the saw blade by adjusting the tracking knob by hand. - 2.
+- 1. Once the saw blade is installed and tensioned, track the saw blade by adjusting the tracking knob by hand (see Figure 13). - 2.
 The saw blade should run in the center of the band saw wheels. - 3.
-When the correct adjustment is achieved lock the tracking knob with the tracking lock knob.
+When the correct adjustment is achieved lock the tracking knob with the lock nut.